Home » Volunteering as a Family: Tips for Giving Back to Your Community Together

 You find yourself with that rare free weekend . . . now, what do you do with the kids?
 Hiring a sitter for just a few hours away can be a hassle (and quite expensive).
 Why not volunteer—and bring the kids along?
 Many nonprofits are working to make their opportunities more family-friendly so that everyone can get involved.
-Plus, volunteering is free!
+Plus, volunteering as a family is free!
 It’s one of the best, cheapest ways to keep the family engaged and active while making a positive difference in the community!

 Volunteering helps children to develop interpersonal skills and essential habits like leadership and teamwork.
 It’s also an opportunity to support the learning that happens in school.
 For example, your community’s park restoration program can enhance this year’s environmental science curriculum.
 Whether your child simply learns a new skill like gardening, or develops a deeper understanding of food insecurity, volunteering is an opportunity to supplement in-classroom learning.

 In addition to the developmental and psychological value that volunteering with your kids provides, we think volunteering can be lots of fun–a benefit that should not be overlooked!
 Helping out in a proactive way can make for a powerful bonding experience and a perfect feel-good Saturday.
 Chances are, the kids just may want to volunteer again!

 Many families want to volunteer, but don’t know where to look for volunteer activities that will appeal to the entire family.
 Many community volunteer centers have easy-to-use volunteer websites that simplify locating and registering for family-appropriate opportunities.
 We suggest involving children in the selection process and invite conversation about the types of causes they’re interested in.
 We have compiled a list of opportunities to help inspire your next family volunteering experience: